Your Team of Collaborative Specialists

 Richard Myers

-In most cases I attempt to negotiate a fair resolution before litigating a case.
-If attempts at negotiation are unsuccessful, I will fight hard for my clients.
-Several of my clients have won significant victories in jury trials and arbitration hearings when their disputes could not be fairly resolved through negotiation.
+I often attempt to negotiate a fair resolution before litigating a case.
+If my attempts at negotiation are unsuccessful, I will fight tirelessly for my clients.
+Several of my clients have won substantial jury verdicts after the other side refused to fairly settle their claims.
 I’ve pursued claims in state and federal courts, state and federal administrative forums, and court-mandated and private arbitrations.
 I’ve also obtained victories on appeal.

-Prior to law school I spent nearly a decade working as a legislative staffer and policy advocate in the Washington legislature.
-While in law school I clerked for Student Legal Services at Portland State University and the Community Development Law Center at Legal Aid Services of Oregon.
+I spent nearly a decade working as a legislative aide and policy advocate before going to law school.
+While in law school, I clerked for Student Legal Services at Portland State University and the Community Development Law Center at Legal Aid Services of Oregon.
 I joined Bennett Hartman in 2013 and became a partner in 2017.

-When I’m not at work, I enjoy bicycling around Portland and planning my next travel adventure.
+When I’m not at work, I enjoy bicycling around Oregon and planning my next travel adventure.

 Joined Firm